• Skip to main content

 Slow Cooker Mediterranean Roast Beef ready to savor

 This recipe was inspired by a delicious Mediterranean Beef Roast with Pasta dish my friend Martha made a few weeks ago, and I couldn’t wait to try my hand at it.
-As you probably can tell, I love Mediterranean flavors, and especially anything that contains olives of any kind, garlic, lemon zest and sun-dried tomatoes.
+As you probably can tell by my recipes such as Mediterranean Chicken Bowl, and Mediterranean Chicken and Rice Casserole, I love Mediterranean flavors, and especially anything that contains olives of any kind, garlic, lemon zest, and sun-dried tomatoes.

-My favorite beef roast and the cut of meat I used in this recipe is chuck roast.
-It has wonderful marbling throughout the meat which gives it a delicious flavor, and when cooked low and slow, it winds up being so tender you can cut it with a fork.
+My favorite braised beef roast and the cut of meat I used in this recipe is the chuck roast.
+It has wonderful marbling throughout the meat, which gives it a delicious flavor, and when cooked low and slow, it winds up being so tender you can cut it with a fork.

 If you like the convenience of using a slow cooker, you might also be interested in these recipes: Easy Slow Cooker Pulled Pork Tacos, Slow Cooker Chicken and Broccoli Pasta, and Easy Crockpot Chicken Tortilla Soup.